TKT-ohjaajarekisteri/TKT-ohjaajarekisteri-front/documentation/admin user guide.md

 ### Summary view

-By seleting "Summary" from navigation panel, user can see all courses with applications and/or assistants in a single page, with students list.Pending means that the student has applied, but has not been accepted.
+By seleting "Summary" from navigation panel, user can see all courses with applications and/or assistants in a single page, with students list.
+Pending means that the student has applied, but has not been accepted.
 When student is accepted, status will change to "Accepted".
 It is possible for student to apply to assist in courses in both English and Finnish or only Finnish.
 Language status is represented by a flag in the Summary view.
-UK flag means that student is prepared to assist in English aswell, Finnish flag means that only in Finnish.
+UK flag means that student is prepared to assist in English as well, Finnish flag means that only in Finnish.

 ![Summary](https://github.com/TKT-ohjaajarekisteri/TKT-ohjaajarekisteri-front/blob/master/documentation/pictures/Näyttökuva%202019-5-6%20kello%2020.41.16.png)